samuel-rigaux/samuel-rigaux/README.md

 ##
-👩‍💻 I'm currently working on DHCP/SFTP/SSH server
+👩‍💻 I'm currently working on VoIP server

 🧠 I'm currently learning to use well Debian for setup servers